 - 5GC may receive from the AF policies associating for one UE, a group of UE(s) or all UE(s) some traffic (filter) to be associated with a SFC ID.

-Editor’s Notes: it is FFS whether metadata are supported.

-Editor’s Note: It is FFS whether SFC ID needs to be provided per traffic direction.

 - The PCF determines a policy per SDF/application for the purpose of steering the subscriber's traffic to appropriated N6 service functions deployed by the operator or a 3rd party service provider.
-The policy is expressed in a Traffic Steering Policy (TSP) IDs that may be different in UL and DL directions.
+The policy is expressed in a Traffic Steering Policy (TSP) IDs or SFP IDs that may be different in UL and DL directions.

 - PCF checks whether the indicated SFC IDs correspond to an authorized SFC policy for the AF.

-Editor’s Note: It is FFS whether NEF or PCF performs the check whether the indicated SFC IDs correspond to the agreed SLA.

-- The PCF maps the SFC IDs into a TSP ID(s) (possibly one per direction) that refers to a traffic steering behaviour that is configured in the SMF/UPF.
+- The PCF maps the SFC IDs into a TSP ID(s) (possibly one per direction) that refers to a traffic steering behaviour that is configured in the SMF/UPF or SFP IDs that can be different for uplink and downlink directions that apply to PDU Session.
 The SMF/UPF don’t need to be aware of SFC IDs.

-- The PCF provides the TSP ID(s) in the PCC rules to SMF.
-The TSP ID refers to a traffic steering behaviour that is configured in the SMF/UPF.
+- The PCF provides the TSP ID(s) or SFP IDs and optionally Metadata (as provided by the AF) in the PCC rules to SMF.
+The TSP ID refers to a traffic steering behaviour that is configured in the SMF/UPF.- If the PCC rule includes TSP IDs, the SMF provisions corresponding PDRs, FARs, QERs to support SFC creating a FAR with the Forwarding Policy parameters set to the TSP ID.
+The UPF serving as PSA uses TSP ID to steer traffic over N6.
+In this case, the TSP ID identifies a specific Service Function Path in the SFC.
+It is assumed that all UPFs in the operator network serving as PSA for the DNN/S-NSSAI/DNAI subject to SFC control need to be configured with the same traffic steering information for SFC processing.

-Editor’s Note: It is FFS whether to progress the option where the SFC functionality is implemented in a UPF that can be dynamically inserted on N6 (only when requested by an AF) i.e., the option that does not have the constraint of static configuration as described in the bullet above.

-Editor’s Notes: if metadata are supported then PCC rules and FAR are modified to support the (transparent) transfer of metadata; in that case, the UPF is assumed to provide these metadata together with the traffic sent to the N6.
-How the UPF forwards the metadata on N6 is FFS.
+- If the PCC rule includes SFP IDs, the SMF provisions corresponding PDRs, FARs to PSA and UPF implementing SFC functionality that is different from the PSA.

+- The SMF configures the PSA via N4 message including PDR and FAR.
+The FAR includes F-TEID (existing parameters) to establish the GTP-U tunnel towards the UPF implementing the SFC functionality.

+- The SMF configures the UPF implementing the SFC functionality via N4 message including PDR and FARs.
+The first FAR includes the SFP ID to steer traffic to and from the Service Function Chain and the second FAR includes F-TEID (existing parameters) to establish the GTP-U tunnel towards the PSA.

+- The UPF with SFC capability uses the SFP ID and optionally Metadata received in the PCC rule is used by the traffic classifier in the SFC and also in the SFC encapsulation header as defined in RFC 8300 [ref].